About Me (Tiffany) ((obviously))

 I chose the latter.
 On my first day, the girl sitting next to me was 17 - exactly half my age - and it triggered every single one of my insecurities, but I turned it into fuel for the fire.

 While pursuing my bachelors of science in dietetics & nutrition, I took biology, microbiology, chemistry, advanced chemistry, biochemistry, advanced biochemistry, food science, statistics, and research methods.

 I earned a 4.0 GPA, Dean's List recognition, a nomination to the ICUF Presidential Fellowship, and the respect & friendship of all my peers. 🙂

 Now I'm excited to wake up in the morning!
-Next year I'll take my board exams to become a Registered Dietitian & I'll make a meaningful career being of service to others.
+In 2019, I'll take my board exams to become a Registered Dietitian & I'll make a meaningful career inspiring healthy breakthroughs in others.

-I've been able to apply what I've learned and I’ve been a happy 126-128-lbs. & 16-17% body fat for the last 10 years, even without eating “organic” or “clean” (gasp!).
+I've been able to apply what I've learned and I’ve been a happy 126-131 lbs. & 20-22% body fat for the last 10 years, even without eating “organic” or “clean” (gasp!).
 My blood lipids are in exceptional balance, and my resting heart rate is athlete-fit, below 60, even without being an intense exerciser.

 At 38, I'm the happiest, strongest + most able I've ever been.
 Needless to say, my days are very different.
 I wake up full of energy & purpose sometime between 4:30-7:00, make a cup of coffee with milk and sit in quiet as I read a Bible devotional & pray.
 Every day the Lord shows me how to trust Him more & better let him guide my way.

 It's a sharp contrast to my life "before" - but that girl would've ended up with cancer or a stroke or worse, probably wouldn't have landed a good man, and would've definitely lived a life of pain + regret.
 I don't even know that girl anymore.

 Even with all my struggles, I wouldn't change much of my journey.
 After all, it led me here, to this place in time.
 And here is where I get to see you, and meet you exactly where you are, to show you the simplest path to your most brilliant self - because I've taken both ends as far as they go, and I know the way.